Procurement and Contract Management Terminology and Definitions

 It is standard construction industry practice to require Labour and Material Bonds in association with large dollar value construction Contracts.
 While the amount of the bond is typically 50% of the Contract value, higher limits may be required where the labour and subcontracted component of the project is higher than usual.

 A Labour and Material Bond guarantees that the Contractor will pay their employees and their direct Subcontractors and suppliers for labour and material used in the Contract.
 These parties, rather than government, are the potential claimants under this bond; however it enables the Province to take possession of a project free of problems or complaints from unpaid workers, Subcontractors, or suppliers.

 It is easier and less expensive for workers and suppliers to obtain payment through the bond than it is through the Builders Lien Act or by lawsuit, especially when the majority of government construction works take place on Crown land that is not lien-able.

-Legal Services refers to the Legal Services Branch of the Ministry of Justice, the department operating under the mandate of the Attorney General Act that is responsible for providing advice to the Province.
+Legal Services refers to the Legal Services Branch of the Ministry of Attorney General, the department operating under the mandate of the Attorney General Act that is responsible for providing advice to the Province.